 - Keep in mind that we are not looking for the “perfect” lesson.
 Can you stand up in front of a group of ladies and with some degree of confidence and clarity say what God has said in His Word?
 That’s what we’re looking for.

-- We do not assume that every participant has the same level of teaching experience, giftedness, or style.
+- Please be assured that we do not assume that every participant has the same level of teaching experience, giftedness, or style.
 Our desire is to work with you where you are and take you to the next level.
 Therefore, it’s important to pay attention to the comments and suggestions you are given, especially repeated ones.
 Be humble and teachable.

 Lesson Presentation Helps